 Erin Barrett

 Erin Barrett [she/her] is a mom, business owner and lover of all things outdoors.
 When she is not creating beautiful landscaped environments for people, you can find her riding her bike, gardening, camping, paddling, or just enjoying nature.
 As she created more time for herself, she found the joy of riding with other women through a weekly group ride she started attending and then leading.
 Through this fellowship she felt encouraged and empowered and wants to share that opportunity with other women in Western North Carolina and beyond.
-Erin is a Level 3 NICA coach, CPR/First-aid certified, Weekly group ride leader, Liv Brand USA Ambassador, and Kitsbow Ambassador.
+Erin is a Level 3 NICA coach, CPR/First-aid certified, weekly group ride leader, and Liv Brand USA Ambassador.
 She hopes you will join our rides and feel the power of riding with other women.
 Her favorite local trail is any and all of them.

 Camilla Christiansen Poole

-Camilla Christiansen Poole (she/her) has lived in the WNC area for 27 years and grew up in various places in South America and the US.
+Board Secretary Camilla Christiansen Poole [she/her] has lived in the WNC area for 27 years and grew up in various places in South America and the US.
 Camilla’s full-time job is helping brick-and-mortar bicycle shops maintain their e-commerce platforms.
 Riding bikes has been a lifelong love for her.
 She volunteers with G5 Trail Collective maintaining trails in the Grandfather Mountain district and as time allows, she joins Pisgah SORBA maintaining trails in the Pisgah Ranger district.
 Camilla began volunteering in female-led spaces supporting young girls learning how to rock climb in 2008 and continued her volunteer work in the WNC outdoor community supporting women and girls in outdoor recreation spaces.
 She is Wilderness First Responder certified and progressing through trail maintenance education through Pisgah SORBA and G5 Trail Collective.
 She is excited to help more women get out on bikes and learn the benefits of maintaining our beautiful trail systems in WNC.
 When she is not volunteering, she spends time riding any type of bike with her husband, baking, and trying desperately to not adopt every animal in need she comes across.

-Sydney Epter
+Sydney Bevirt

-Sydney Epter [she/her] is a mechanical engineer who loves mountain biking.
+Sydney Bivert [she/her] is a mechanical engineer who loves mountain biking.
 She moved to the Asheville area seven years ago immediately after college and has loved every second of it!
 In the last couple of years, she has completed two half Ironmans.
 You can often find Sydney checking out the latest mountain bike tech or news on the internet.
-Sydney is always eager to go mountain biking on the trails, but she also enjoys trail working and spending time with her pets, fiance, family, and friends.
+Sydney is always eager to go mountain biking on the trails, but she also enjoys trail working and spending time with her pets, husband, family, and friends.

 Whitney Houck

-Whitney Houck [she/her] is an outdoor adventurer, avid mountain biker, and PMBIA mountain bike skills instructor and coach.
+Board Co-chair Whitney Houck [she/her] is an outdoor adventurer, avid mountain biker, and PMBIA mountain bike skills instructor and coach.
 She started mountain biking in 2006, and since then, it has been one of the central themes that helped her find community and friendships wherever she lived.
 She moved to Brevard in 2021 for the outdoors and biking culture after retiring from the Coast Guard where she worked in the training field and served 8 years on ships throughout the Atlantic and Pacific.
 She and her husband Steve, an avid nature photographer, can be found out in the woods most days.
 She is a Cognative MTB Ambassador.
 Whitney’s mission is to help others build confidence in life, a reason to yell “Woohoo” and a love of nature through riding.

 Dorene O’Malley

-Dorene found mountain biking back when toe clips were still an option and Slick Rock in Moab was one of her first rides.
+Board Co-chair Dorene found mountain biking back when toe clips were still an option and Slick Rock in Moab was one of her first rides.
 She has learned quite a bit since then!

 Her first bike industry job was at Diamondback Bicycles when Cadel Evans was still a mountain bike racer on that team, and she is currently the Director of Advocacy, Outreach and Events at Cane Creek Cycling Components.
 She is PMBIA L1 trained, a NICA coach and the Board Chair for the Outdoor Business Alliance, and a serving committee member with the People for Bikes Industry Trade Association.